tanyelai/neuroscience/README.md

 I'm keeping this repository for those who are afraid to start neuroscience or something else because it seems dark, comprehensive, and complex, even though it interests them a lot.
 I'm at the same point, and let's see how far we can go with self-discipline.

-**Note that:** Neuroscience is more theoretical than cognitive science, however, these both require experimental studies to go further after reaching some level of knowledge.
-Therefore, in this repository we will be covering most of theoretical background of these studies with lack of experience (Edit: Well, with commiting myself to neuroscience I also found a chance to get experience in Tactile Research Laboratory at Boğaziçi University where I also work for now).
-I personally want to study cognitive neuroscience at my phd and we need to start from somewhere.
+**Note that:** Computitional neuroscience is quite theoretical field, however, it also requires lots of experimental studies to go further after reaching some level of knowledge.
+Therefore, in this repository we will be covering most of theoretical background of these studies with lack of experience (edit: well, with commiting myself to neuroscience I also found a chance to get lab experience in Tactile Research Laboratory at Boğaziçi University where I will do research in my senior year).
+I personally want to create a value in computitional neuroscience at my phd and we need to start from somewhere.

 ### Table of contents
 1) [About my passion](#about-my-passion)